n-car/rpc-express-toolkit/README.md

 ### Safe Type Disambiguation (optional)

-Safe type disambiguation is **disabled by default** for maximum JSON-RPC 2.0 compatibility.
-The library will show educational warnings when you use BigInt or Date values, helping you understand when these types need special handling.
+Safe type disambiguation is disabled by default for maximum JSON-RPC 2.0 compatibility.
+The library can show warnings when BigInt or Date values are serialized in standard mode.
 Enable safe serialization with `safeEnabled: true` to add safe prefixes (`S:` for strings, `D:` for dates), or suppress warnings with `warnOnUnsafe: false`.
-See `README_ADVANCED.md#safe-serialization` for full details and best practices.
+See `README_ADVANCED.md#safe-serialization` for details.

 ## Minimal API

-- `new RpcEndpoint(router, context, options?)` — create and attach a JSON-RPC endpoint.
+- `new RpcEndpoint(router, context, options?)`: create and attach a JSON-RPC endpoint.
-- `rpc.addMethod(name, handlerOrConfig)` — register a method.
+- `rpc.addMethod(name, handlerOrConfig)`: register a method (function or `{ handler, schema }`).
-- `new RpcClient(baseUrl, headers?, options?)` — client for making calls.
+- `new RpcClient(baseUrl, headers?, options?)`: client for making calls.
-- `client.call(method, params?)` — single call.
+- `client.call(method, params?)`: single call.
-- `client.batch([...])` — batch.
+- `client.batch([...])`: batch.
-- `client.notify(method, params?)` — notification.
+- `client.notify(method, params?)`: notification.

 ## Full Details